un1versal/revamped.themes/README.md

-##Confluence Revamp theme for Kodi
+##Confluence Revamped themes for Kodi

-This is a theme for the default skin confluence for Kodi.
+These are themes for the default skin Confluence for Kodi.
-The idea behind this theme is to update some images to improve the overall "feel" to and fix pixelated images, precision issues (half pixels), color matching, elements alignments/centering and sizing.
+The idea behind this theme is to update the images to improve the overall "feel" and to fix pixelated images, precision issues (half pixels), color matching, elements alignments/centering and sizing.
 It was originally intended to be a full replacement for the default textures, but as it happens it turned up it was simpler to make it a theme.

 #### What should you expect to see changed.

 Most changes are subtle however they are as follows. (some have beem merged into main skin)

-Changes | Part of default skin | Part of theme :----|:---:|:---:
+Changes | Part of default skin | Part of themes :----|:---:|:---:
 Refreshed skin Icon | :heavy_check_mark: | :heavy_check_mark:
 Header textures matching | :heavy_check_mark: | :heavy_check_mark:
 Header labels matching | :heavy_check_mark: | :heavy_check_mark:
 New background/Settings.jpg | :heavy_check_mark: | :heavy_check_mark:
 New Audio/video flags (hevc/h265, vp9, opus audio) | :heavy_check_mark: | :heavy_check_mark:
+New DefaultAddonLanguage icon | :x: | :heavy_check_mark:
 New HDD icons | :x: | :heavy_check_mark:
 New skin background | :x: | :heavy_check_mark:
 Refreshed HDD icons | :x: | :heavy_check_mark: